Mixed twistor D-modules: Admissible specializability

 \end{lem}

 A filtered $\nbigr_X$-module $(\nbigm,L)$ is called integrable, if each $L_j\nbigm$ is integrable.
-The following lemma is clear by Deligne's formula for relative monodromy filtration (\ref{eq;10.9.27.21}, \ref{eq;10.9.27.22}) below. \begin{lem} Let $(\nbigm,L)$ be integrable and admissibly specializable along $g$.
-Then, the relative monodromy filtrations are also integrable.
+The following lemma is clear by Deligne's formula for relative monodromy filtration (\ref{eq;10.9.27.21}, \ref{eq;10.9.27.22}) below. \begin{lem} If $(\nbigm,L)$ is integrable and admissibly specializable along $g$, the relative monodromy filtrations are also integrable.